Couples Therapy in Vienna – Diana Tutschek Marriage Counselling

 In addition, couples interventions often focus on

-I tend to suggest that partners decide for themselves how they would prefer to start—whether in a joint session or individually.
-If we begin with a joint meeting, I often suggest having an individual talk with each partner as the next step.
-The individual chats are followed by another joint meeting where I offer feedback and recommendations.
+I tend to suggest that partners decide for themselves how they would prefer to start.
+This may be in a joint session or individually.
+If we begin with a joint meeting, I often find it useful to have an individual chat with each partner as a next step.
+The individual sessions are typically followed by another joint meeting, where I offer feedback and recommendations.

 The counselling fee ranges from 70 to 120 euros per session.
 It depends on the chosen duration (60 or 90 minutes) and whether the session is individual or joint, online or in-person.
 After receiving an enquiry, I usually respond within a few hours, clarifying the cost and suggesting several time options for a first meeting.
 The initial phase of a relationship therapy course typically comprises four sessions.
 Usually, this is sufficient for crisis intervention and gaining insights, but I may recommend continuing for more sustainable results.